MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 ## Security and Privacy Considerations

 ### Global budgets and side-channel attacks
-The criteria proposed in this document includes budgets which are shared globally across documents.
+The proposed criteria include budgets which are shared globally across documents.
 This could allow for documents to learn things about cross-origin documents, as described in the [Never Slow Mode explainer](https://github.com/slightlyoff/never_slow_mode?tab=readme-ov-file#global-limits).
-We consider the same alternatives as NSM as viable for this proposal:
+We consider the same alternatives introduced for NSM as viable for this proposal:
   * Require CORS
   * Fuzzy budgeting

 ### Frame depth
-As called out in the [Never Slow Mode explainer](https://github.com/slightlyoff/never_slow_mode?tab=readme-ov-file#global-limits), a limit greater than 2 would expose the depth in the treee of a document.
+As called out in the [Never Slow Mode explainer](https://github.com/slightlyoff/never_slow_mode?tab=readme-ov-file#global-limits), a limit greater than 2 would expose the depth in the tree of a document.

 ## Dependencies on non-stable features
 * Document Policy ([explainer](https://wicg.github.io/document-policy/))